karamfd/password-generator/readme.md

 - Much quicker and safer than a web application
 - No trackers and key loggers to worry about
-- The restriction is to comply with most account setup requirements
+- Password length restriction is to comply with most account setup requirements

 ## How?